Manaslu Circuit Trek

 Day 16: DEPARTURE

-Transfer to the airport as per the flight schedule
+We conclude our Manaslu Circuit Trek – transfer to the airport as per the flight schedule.

 Activity: Departure Transfer